destinydriven/cakephp-highcharts/README.markdown

 The other examples provide tons of customization options which you may not want to bother with initially.

-Implementing HighCharts to your app would simply include adding the HighCharts component and helper to your controller.
+Implementing HighCharts to your app would simply include adding the HighCharts component and to your controller.
 (See examples for more details)

 	public $components = array('HighCharts.HighCharts');

-	public $helpers = array('HighCharts.HighCharts');
+Through the inclusion of the component, the HighCharts helper is automatically made available to your views.

 ## Special Dependency Note ##

 This plugin depends on jQuery (<http://jquery.com>) so you would need to ensure that it is loaded in your layout or the view in which you want to display your charts.
 An example of how to load jQuery in your layout is available in:

 	HighCharts/View/Layouts/chart.demo.ctp

 	<?php
 		...

 		echo $this->Html->script(array('https://ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.min.js'));

 		...